jkuhlmann/gainput/README.md

 Building
 --------

 By default, Gainput is built using [Waf](http://code.google.com/p/waf/).
-So make sure you have recent version of [Python](http://www.python.org/) installed.
+So make sure you have a recent version of [Python](http://www.python.org/) installed.

 ### Windows & Linux